We’ve all done it before…

 Consider customer satisfaction.
 What metrics are related to it?
 Here are a few possibilities:

-None of these are perfect solutions, but if you combine them, you’ll get a pretty good idea whether your customers are happy or not.
+None of these are perfect solutions, but if you combine them, you’ll get a pretty good idea of of whether your customers are happy.

 Beware of sample bias: One of the biggest issues with this type of approach is that you have a sample bias.